-(ii) to maintain all appliances and all electrical, plumbing, sanitary, heating, and other facilities supplied by him sound and fit for the purposes for which they are intended.
+- (iii) to maintain all appliances and all electrical, plumbing, sanitary, heating, and other facilities supplied by him sound and fit for the purposes for which they are intended. - (iv) to take whatever actions may be necessary to comply with the standards enumerated in section 8(d)(i-iii).

-6 The following is added after section 14:
+8 The following is added after section 14:

-14.1(1) Prior to a person entering into a tenancy agreement with a landlord, the landlord shall disclose in writing to that person all rules concerning the tenancy that exist at the time that the tenancy agreement is entered into.

-(2) Subsequent to a tenant entering into a tenancy agreement, a landlord may from time to time make, amend or replace the rules if the rules or the amendments or replacement of the rules is reasonable in the circumstances and intended to

-(a) promote the convenience, safety or welfare of the tenants;

-(b) preserve the landlord's property from abuse;

-(c) make a fair distribution of services and facilities held out for the general use of the tenants.

-(3) Rules made, amended or replaced pursuant to subsection(2) are enforceable against the tenant only if:

-(a) the rules apply and are applied to all tenants in a fair manner,
+- 14.1 (1) Prior to a person entering into a tenancy agreement with a landlord, the landlord shall disclose in writing to that person all rules concerning the tenancy that exist at the time that the tenancy agreement is entered into. - (2) Subsequent to a tenant entering into a tenancy agreement, a landlord may from time to time make, amend or replace the rules if the rules or the amendments or replacement of the rules is reasonable in the circumstances and intended to - (a) promote the convenience, safety or welfare of the tenants; - (b) preserve the landlord's property from abuse; - (c) make a fair distribution of services and facilities held out for the general use of the tenants. - (3) Rules made, amended or replaced pursuant to subsection - (2) are enforceable against the tenant only if: - (a) the rules apply and are applied to all tenants in a fair manner,

-(b) the rules are sufficiently explicit in their prohibition, direction or limitation of the tenant's conduct so as to fairly inform the tenant of what he must or must not do in order to comply with the rules,

-(c) reasonable notice in writing of the rules are given to the tenant, and

-(d) the rules do not substantially modify the tenancy agreement of the tenant.

-6 New sections deal with the enforceability of rules and disclosure of additional charges.
+$8\,$ New sections deal with the disclosure and enforceability of rules and disclosure of additional charges.